atlanta’s home for original plays & musicals by top emerging writers

 Get a sneak peek behind the scenes of the SheATL shows by following us on Instagram!

-Script submissions will open in October 2024 for the 2024 SheLA, SheATL, SheDFW, & SheNYC Theater Festivals.
-They’ll be due by November 11.
+Script submissions will open in September 2026 for the 2027 SheLA, SheATL, SheDFW, & SheNYC Theater Festivals.
+They’ll be due by November 5 at midnight.

 What is it like to do my show in the Festival?